CartoDB/carto-vl/docs/guides/06-aggregations.md

 ```

 **Note:**
-How about using a filter to display only the biggest city in the world?
+How about using filtering to display just the biggest city in the world?
 How would you create a filter for that?
-Give it a quick try and then keep on working through the guide...
+Give it a quick try and then keep on working in the guide...

-The result using the global functions in the previous step should look like this:
+The result using previous global functions should look like this:
 <div class="example-map">
     <iframe
         id="guides-aggregations-step-1"